Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/final-implementation-summary.md

 ## Executive Summary

-This document provides the final implementation plan for refactoring the formatter system to achieve clean separation of concerns, proper name resolution, and support for future character sheet integration.
+This document provides the final implementation status for the formatter system refactoring.
+For usage guidelines and development patterns, see **[usage-guidelines.md](./usage-guidelines.md)**.

+The refactoring achieved clean separation of concerns, proper name resolution, and support for future character sheet integration.

 ## Key Decisions Made